Wimbledon and Sutton Railway: Delays

 From the beginning, the company encountered delays in implementing its plans.
 Neither of the two main line railway companies were interested in investing in the line, so the W&SR's promoters approached the DR for assistance.
 In 1911, Albert Stanley, managing director of the DR, agreed that it would finance the construction, if the promoters would guarantee a return of £6,000 per year for ten years.
 The DR was to cover any shortfall below 4.5 per cent return on capital.
 To provide additional capacity for Sutton trains on the DR's Wimbledon branch, the DR published a bill on 21 November 1911 seeking permission to construct additional tracks on the L&SWR owned section from Wimbledon to East Putney.
-The works were approved by the Metropolitan District Railway Act, 1912, which received assent on 7 August 1912.
+The works were approved by the Metropolitan District Railway Act 1912 (2 & 3 Geo.
+5. c. lxv), which received assent on 7 August 1912.
 The L&SWR was to build the additional tracks with the DR covering the cost.

-On 22 November 1912, both the W&SR and the DR published notices that further bills would be submitted to extend the time limit imposed by the 1910 Act for the compulsory purchase of the land needed for the railway, to enable the W&SR to raise additional capital, and to give the DR powers to take over the W&SR. The DR bill contained provisions to increase the capacity on the DR-owned section of the Wimbledon branch, by constructing further additional tracks from south of Parsons Green to south of Walham Green station (now Fulham Broadway).
+On 22 November 1912, both the W&SR and the DR published notices that further bills would be submitted to extend the time limit imposed by the 1910 act for the compulsory purchase of the land needed for the railway, to enable the W&SR to raise additional capital, and to give the DR powers to take over the W&SR. The DR bill contained provisions to increase the capacity on the DR-owned section of the Wimbledon branch, by constructing further additional tracks from south of Parsons Green to south of Walham Green station (now Fulham Broadway).

-The requested extension of time and other powers were granted by the Wimbledon and Sutton Railway Act, 1913, given Royal Assent on 15 August 1913.
+The requested extension of time and other powers were granted by the Wimbledon and Sutton Railway Act 1913 (3 & 4 Geo.
+5. c. xxxvii), given royal assent on 15 August 1913.
 In December 1912, the original promoters were replaced on the W&SR board by UERL nominees and the shares in the company were transferred to the UERL or its shareholders.
 In late 1913, changes were made to the track layout at Wimbledon station, including a new platform for use by the W&SR line trains, and land for the junctions with the L&SWR mainline was purchased.

 On 16 November 1914, after the outbreak of war, the DR gave notice of another bill which sought a further extension of time for land purchases.
-The DR was also to stand guarantor for the W&SR and to lease the W&SR's undertakings, in effect taking over the W&SR. This was granted under the Metropolitan District Railway Act, 1915 on 24 June 1915.
+The DR was also to stand guarantor for the W&SR and to lease the W&SR's undertakings, in effect taking over the W&SR. This was granted under the Metropolitan District Railway Act 1915 (5 & 6 Geo.
+5. c. xxii) on 24 June 1915.
 War-time restrictions prevented any construction and so extensions to the earlier acts were granted each year from 1918 to 1922 to give a final date of 26 July 1924 for completion of the compulsory purchase.